Heaven

 "Beauty is mysterious as well as terrible.
 God and the devil are fighting there, and the battlefield is the heart of man," wrote Dostoyevsky.

-I first visited Auschwitz in December 2018; it was awe-inspiring — absolute symmetry everywhere you looked, under the vast sky, snow covering the remnants of brutal logic and insane rationales — that horrifying "will to power"... and the snow, "What brings me close to God is the silence of snow."
-I desperately wanted to work with that scene, yet, after Paul Celan (a Jew) and Anselm Kiefer (a German), any attempt by me (a young Chinese) would be laughable.
-I knew there and then that Auschwitz was an empty place; it should be seen without humans, without life.
-Like a Rothko painting, its beauty depended on that emptiness.
-But how to paint an empty place?
+I visited Auschwitz for the first time in December 2018.
+It was awe-inspiring—–absolute symmetry wherever you looked, beneath the vast sky, snow covering the remnants of brutal logic and insane rationales—that horrifying “will to power”… and the snow, “What brings me close to God is the silence of snow.”* I desperately wanted to capture that scene.
+But after Paul Celan, a Jew, and Anselm Kiefer, a German, how could my attempt, as a young Chinese artist, be anything but laughable?
+I knew then that Auschwitz was an empty place—–without humans, without life.
+Like a Rothko painting, its “beauty” depended on that emptiness.
+But how does one paint emptiness?

-Now, driven by the external world, which I call "life" (as I was advised that painting celebrities would gain short-term public attention for my work), should I be putting a celebrity into the empty place? (how vulgar!)
-Where is art in that?
+Now, driven by the external world, which I call “life” (I was advised that painting celebrities might gain my work some short-term attention), should I place a celebrity into that empty place?
+How vulgar!
+Where is the art in that?

-When I watched Jordan Peterson return to his YouTube Q&As after coming out of a traumatic "health crisis" in 2020, he still managed to maintain his brilliant ability to rationally articulate almost everything, but this was punctuated with emotional breakdowns — a fragile man sitting in front of the screen, trying his best to make things clear, trying to hold onto his rational mind — the bulwark of law and order, symbolically called "heaven" in Jungian psychology.
-A struggle between masculine rationality and the devouring chaos...
-Can I bring that into an image?
+Jordan Peterson’s fan base is largely young men.
+In his rise to fame, he has become a priest-like figure for them: guiding them through the rites of initiation as they transition from the maternal world into masculine spirit.
+When I watched him return to his YouTube Q&As after his paralysing “health crisis” in 2020, he still managed to articulate everything with brilliance.
+But this time, his rationality was punctuated by emotional breakdowns—–a fragile man sitting in front of the screen, trying his best to hold on to his rational mind… to hold on to “the bulwark of law and order”, which Jungian psychology symbolically associates with “heaven.”
+A struggle between rigid masculine rationality and devouring feminine chaos… Can I bring that into an image?

-An aesthetic principle: "反者道之動 (The Opposites drive the Way)" (Laozi).
+An aesthetic principle: "反者道之動 The opposites drive the Way" (Tao Te Ching).

 Jan.
 21, 2022

-Jordan Peterson often talked about his Soviet “propaganda art” collection, he collected many portraits of Lenin… By the time I was born, the idolisation of Mao had already gone “out of fashion” in China.
-Before I was born however, for decades, the image of Mao was the sole subject of Chinese painting.
-The 3000 years of Chinese civilisation were at their most illiterate and the most inauthentic, what that mad cult of personality created was a moral and aesthetic vacuum.
-And I grew up in that vacuum.
+Jordan Peterson often spoke about his collection of Soviet “propaganda art,” including many portraits of Lenin.
+By the time I was born, the idolisation of Mao had already fallen out of fashion in China.
+But before my time, for decades, Mao’s image dominated Chinese painting.
+5,000 years of Chinese civilisation had collapsed into grotesque inauthenticity and intellectual desolation.
+That mad cult of personality created a moral and aesthetic vacuum, and I grew up in it.

-Both Christian and Confucian philosophers believe that Good is the natural inclination of the human soul (人之初性本善 we are inclined towards the Good by nature).
-According to Aquinas, insofar as there exists this innate desire for the Good (ultimately God), we create our own gods – substitutes for God.
-For example, material-mindedness becomes a form of idolatry when the highest Good (God) is equated with fame, money, or power.
-The substitution of a higher good, whether deliberate or unconscious, constitutes idolatry
+Both Christian and Confucian philosophers hold that Good is the natural inclination of the human soul ("人之初性本善 We are inclined towards the Good by nature”).
+Aquinas suggests that as long as this innate desire for the Good—–or in theological terms, God—–exists, we will create our own gods, substitutes for the true God.
+For instance, materialism becomes a form of idolatry when the highest Good is equated with fame, money, or power.
+The substitution of a higher good, whether deliberate or unconscious, constitutes idolatry.

 Jan.
 29, 2022